adaltas/node-shell/docs/content/usage/routing.md

 # Routing

-Routing dispatch the commands of the CLI application into user provided handler function.
-The handler function are defined by the `route` configuration property of the application or of a command.
+Routing dispatch the commands of the CLI application into user provided handler functions.
+Handler functions are defined with the `route` property of the application or of a command.

 Help is automatically activated when using routing.
 A new help command is registered as well as the `--help -h` option to each commands.